-If ACL doesn’t have ACL entry of the LWM2M Server, the LWM2M Server has an access right as per the default ACL entry if the default ACL entry exists.
+If the Client doesn’t have ACL Resource Instance for the Server, the LWM2M Server has an access right of default Short Server ID in ACL Resource Instance if it exists.

-If ACL doesn’t have ACL entry of the LWM2M Server and the default ACL entry doesn’t exist, the LWM2M Server has no access right.
+If the Client doesn’t have ACL Resource Instance for the default Short Server ID, then, the LWM2M Server has no access right.

 Operation on Resource